Updated: 14 minutes ago

 There’s also one more thing that has to be said about grinding coffee.
 The best type of grinder to use is a burr grinder.
 They’re those big bulky grinders you’ll find next to those espresso machines in that café.
 The reason why I say this is because when you use one of those, the grinds are much more uniform, than if you use a blade grinder.

-Blade grinders don’t get that because you’re using one blade, and as the beans passes through that blade, it’s cut every which way.
+Blade grinders don’t get that because you’re using one blade, and as the beans pass through that blade, it’s cut every which way.
 A burr grinder, especially a conical one, will ensure your beans are as finely chopped as you want them to be.

 Not to mention, you can set a timer on them, so that they give you the perfect amount of grinds every time.
-Of course, like the espresso machine, these grinders are pretty high maintenance, and you’ll need to reset your settings every week or so, because the blades inside get tired, and shift a little, every time you use it.
+Of course, like the espresso machine, these grinders are pretty high maintenance, and you’ll need to reset your settings every week or so, because the blades inside get tired, and shift a little, every time you use them.

 Have A Go!